dansmyers/InterviewQuestionGuide/Lists/ArrayListMath.md

 ### Median

-To calculate median, we must first divide the total number of elements in the set by two, which would give us 3.
-If the number of elements in the set is even, which our example is, then we would find the mean of the nth and n + 1th elements in the set to solve for the median, with n being the total number of elements in the set divided by two.
-If it's odd, the total number of elements in the set divided by two gives us the median.
+To calculate median, we must first solve for n, which will be the total number of elements in the set divided by two, which would give us 3 in our example.
+If the number of elements in the set is odd, the nth element in the set is the median.
+If the number of elements in the set is even, which our example is, then we would find the mean of the nth and n + 1th elements in the set, which would be the mean of the third and fourth elements of the set, 1.01 and 3, giving us a median of 2.005.
 ```java
 if (exampleArrayList.size() % 2 == 0) {
     int halfEven = (exampleArrayList.size() / 2);